Praz314159/Ideological-Population-Dynamics/README.txt

 1. Organization_model.py --> This is contains the two major classes that comprise the model, namely, "Individual" and "Organization", which is composed of individuals.
-2. run_simulations.py --> This is the command line interface that allows one to easily run simulations that test various parameters.
+2. run_experiments.py --> This is the command line interface that allows one to easily run simulations that test various parameters.
-3. Characteristic_Equations.m --> This is a MatLab script meant to solve, for various initial conditions, the system of differential equations that fully characterizes the ideological population dynamics of an organization.
+3. Characteristic_Eqs_Solver.m --> This is a MatLab script meant to solve, for various initial conditions, the system of differential equations that fully characterizes the ideological population dynamics of an organization.
-4.
+4. "Mathematical Characterization of System" --> This is a PDF that contains a more rigorous mathematical description of the model.
+This document is currently in progress.
+5. Reference Papers --> This folder contains academic literature that has informed this research.
+6. Resultes-Figures --> This folder contains various plots that have been generated from simulations over the course of this project.
+7. Notes.txt --> This document is a "progress journal" of sorts, that contains my thoughts during development.

 Here is a rough description of the model: